victor-abz/grm-mobile-app/README.md

 You need to run `npx patch-package expo-modules-core` to create the patch which will be applied.
 This will generate a patch file in the `patches/` folder in your project.

 6. Add `postinstall` script to `package.json`
-You need to app the following script into your `package.json`
+You need to add the following script into your `package.json`
 ```
 "scripts": {
      "postinstall": "patch-package"